Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 A lot of us are using Claude Code, Cursor, or Codex to edit frontend pages now.
 The trouble is that when the agent says "done," you still have no real evidence the page works.
 Does the button actually do anything when clicked?
 Are the dropdown options sensible?
 Is the default value usable?
 Are the error messages written in plain English?
 Does submitting the form actually persist?

-You don't get answers to those just by reading the diff.
+You do not get answers to those just by reading the diff.

 So I pointed browser-act at a local alerts dashboard and asked it to run through the new-alert flow: